M-arcus/cloudron-docs/knowledgebase/docs/apps/nextcloud.md

 file formats, which you can integrate in your own infrastructure.
 Key features are collaborative editing and excellent office file format support.

-See the [Collabora App docs](app/collabora) on how to setup NextCloud with Collabora Office.
+See the [Collabora App docs](app/collabora) on how to setup Nextcloud with Collabora Office.

 <img src="/documentation/img/nextcloud-collabora-editor.png" class="shadow">